 This brings me to another vital point- AirBnb.
 With home sharing, people are bound to spend numerous nights in a place depending on their liking.
 More often than not, they get mesmerized and spend and an extra couple of nights.
 Besides, there isn’t anything to lose right?
 Take for instance Amsterdam; the authorities are imposing stringent rules about the number of nights one can spend in a home, bringing it down from 60 to 30.
 The same is happening in London and Spain as well.

-While this represents Airbnb’s drastic growth over the years, we can’t ignore the fact that it’s a main cause in contributing to overtourism.
+While this represents Airbnb’s drastic growth over the years, we can’t ignore the fact that it’s a main cause in contributing to overtourism in Europe.
 While there is no definite way to cater to this eminent problem, we can just hope that tourists will be responsible and thoughtful enough while visiting a town or city and do all that they can to maintain the natural heritage.
 No one wants to witness devastating consequences, even on the environment.

 If you are planning to travel anytime soon, you avoid the hassle of standing in queues by booking your tickets from TicketsToDo.com.
 Apply the promo codes and coupon codes to avail of special discounts on the tickets from VoucherCodesUAE.